The Power of Customer Centric Personalization

 Establishing and executing on a personalization strategy is always important, whether you’re enhancing your site or going through a full redesign.

-Many integrations such as Dynamic Yield, Monetate, and Nosto are vital when it comes to implementing successful personalization tactics.
-Optimization is the first step: through A/B and multivariate testing, you can compare different versions of the website back to back, and in real time randomly test different versions out on on-site visitors to see which version yields the highest conversion rates.
+Many integrations such as Adobe Target, Dynamic Yield, and Nosto are vital when it comes to implementing successful personalization tactics.
+Optimization is the first step: through A/B and multivariate testing, you can compare different versions of the website back to back, and in real-time randomly test different versions out on on-site visitors to see which version yields the highest conversion rates.

 You can even further segment visitors down to new versus returning, then by traffic type.
 People aren’t on Instagram or Facebook looking to buy, but when they search for “yoga leggings petite size” on Google and click on a PPC ad, they are undoubtedly in need of a new pair of leggings.
 In this case, personalization allows to deliver a personalized experience depending on the mindset customers have when they land on your product listing page.